Nuclear Verdicts: Why Car Insurance Liability Limits Matter More Than Ever

 Funder's Return Receives a percentage of the final verdict or settlement

 TPLF turns lawsuits into financial assets.
 Funders have no incentive to settle early — they profit most from maximum verdicts.
+Litigation funding is now a $25 billion global market, projected to exceed $67 billion annually by 2037.
 This prolongs litigation, inflates settlement demands, and contributes directly to larger jury awards.
 Critics argue funders — sometimes including foreign sovereign wealth funds — can secretly influence case strategy without any legal accountability.

 Trusted by Thousands